DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-4-mentor-materials.md

 Pose the question: What is a misconception?

-Definition: Misconceptions are ‘a belief or an idea that is not based on correct information, or that is not understood by people’ (Oxford Dictionary).
+Definition: Misconceptions are 'a belief or an idea that is not based on correct information, or that is not understood by people' (Oxford Dictionary).

 Pose the question: What are examples of misconceptions that you have come across so far in your teaching?